Academic Standing

 3. When a student at the graduate level is admitted on probation with conditions and fails to meet a condition.

 4. When a student at the graduate level who is on academic probation during a term would again be placed on academic probation under the provisions of academic probation set forth above.
-If, however, the student’s UTSA grade point average for the term is at least 3.0, he or she will continue on academic probation.
+If, however, the student’s UTSA grade point average for the term is at least 3.0, they will continue on academic probation.

 5. When a student at the graduate level is unable to pass an oral or written exam (such as the Comprehensive Examination or Qualifying Examination) required for the degree after the maximum of two attempts.
 Some programs may have more stringent requirements.